 What training is there?

-Three months full training is provided for whichever role you wish to undertake at Coventry Hospital Radio
+Up to Three months full training is provided for whichever role you wish to undertake at Coventry Hospital Radio

 How do I find Coventry Hospital Radio?